Regent Street: James Burton

 James Burton, the pre-eminent Georgian London property developer, designed and constructed 191 of the houses of Regent Street, and their joining archways.
 Five of the largest blocks of Regent Street were purchased by Burton in 1817.
 Burton's houses on Regent Street are No. 4 to No. 12; No. 17 to No. 25; No. 106 to No. 128; No. 132 to No. 154; No. 133 to No. 167; No. 171 to No. 195; and No. 295 to No. 319.
 These were built, together with Carlton Chambers, between 1817 and 1820.
 Burton also built between Leicester Street and No. 129 Swallow Street in 1820.
 Burton built the east side of Regent Street in 1821, and the west side of Regent Street, specifically the part between the Quadrant and Oxford Street, and its archways, in 1822.
 Burton built north of Old Burlington Street, and the east side of the street between Chapel Court and the entrance to the King Street Chapel SW1, in 1822.
 Burton also designed and built Regent Street St. James (Lower Regent Street), and Waterloo Place, St. James's, whose facades he modelled on those of the Place Vendome in Paris, between 1815 and 1816.

 Other architects

-The vast majority of the street was designed by Nash or Burton.
+The vast majority of the street was designed by either Nash or Burton.
 However, a few buildings were designed by Charles Robert Cockerell, Sir John Soane, or others.
 By 1819, the Crown was receiving regular rent and the street was becoming established.
 At first, it was named New Street and became a dividing line between Soho, which had declined socially and economically, and the fashionable squares and streets of Mayfair to the west.
-Carlton House was demolished after completion of the works in 1829 and was replaced by Carlton House Terrace, designed by Nash and the son of James Burton, Decimus Burton.
+Carlton House was demolished after completion of the works in 1829 and was replaced by Carlton House Terrace, which was designed by Nash and by Burton's son Decimus Burton.
 Regent Street was the first shopping area in Britain to support late night opening in 1850, when shopkeepers agreed to keep stores open until 7pm.